 Throughout the semester, you will be required participate in small group discussions which will count towards class participation, based on the questions posed by the instructor.
-For each group discussion, groups will collaborate on a written response.
+For each group discussion, groups will collaborate on a written response to an instructor provided prompt.
 The assignments will be submitted online via Canvas by one group member, and will be available for specific windows of time.
 [CLO 1-3, 5, and 6]